Louis Pons

-Louis Pons (born 1927) is a French collage artist.
-He specializes in reliefs and assemblages made entirely from discarded objects and junk.
+Louis Pons (30 April 1927 – 12 January 2021) was a French collage artist.
+He specialised in reliefs and assemblages made entirely from discarded objects and junk.
 In Agnès Varda's documentary The Gleaners and I, Pons explains his artistic process and understanding of art; what others see as "a cluster of junk," he sees as "a cluster of possibilities;" and that the function of art is to tidy up one's inner and exterior worlds.

+Pons was born on 30 April 1927.
+He died on 12 January 2021, at the age of 93.